Yoko Taro asked Final Fantasy 14 director if he was "out of his mind" when he was asked to collaborate

 Well, what he actually said was "are you out of your mind?" according to Naoki Yoshida, game director of Final Fantasy 14.
 As the new Endwalker expansion is around the corner for the long-running MMO, the PlayStation Blog reunited Yoshida and Taro with producer Yosuke Saito for a recap of the Nier Automata collaboration with Final Fantasy 14.

 "When I first received word about potentially working together, I wondered 'Is FFXIV okay…?'"
-Nier director Taro reflected.
+Nier director Taro reflected on being approached about the collaboration.
 "I wasn’t intimately familiar with FFXIV at the time, so, I was also a bit worried if that team would be okay with mixing in something so foreign into their game world."

 Despite Taro at first wondering about the sanity of Yoshida, the two developers managed to create something truly special in the Final Fantasy 14 Dark Apocalypse storyline.
 Unfortunately though, Yoshida confirms elsewhere in the new interview that Endwalker won't feature a collaboration similar to the Nier crossover in Shadowbringers.

 This probably isn't a massive surprise, given that we're now less than two months out from Endwalker's release, and we previously hadn't heard any word on a collaboration within the forthcoming expansion.
-Final Fantasy 14: Endwalker launches on November 23 for PC, PS4, and PS5, and Gamesradar+ will have a preview of the expansion, along with an interview with director Yoshida, next month on October 13.
+Final Fantasy 14: Endwalker launches on November 23 for PC, PS4, and PS5, and Gamesradar+ will have a preview of the expansion next month on October 13.

 Check out our guide to the best MMORPGs if you're wondering which virtual worlds you should delve into next.